b3n0y/ResolveDevDoc/docs/source/UI_elements_attrb.rst

 ..  topic:: Description

-	This attribute is used to
+	This attribute is used to hide the header row.

-..  note:: Not yet tested
+..  code-block:: python

     ui.Tree({ 'ID':'my_tree', 'HeaderHidden': True })